top of page

 Guest: Dr. Rakesh Suri

 Dr. Rakesh Suri knows about chronic stress.
-He is one of the top heart transplant surgeons in the world – having held high level positions at both the Mayo Clinic and Cleveland Clinic, and showcased by Harvard Business School – spoke to our community about how to manage stress during high-pressure, high-stakes moments.
+He is one of the top heart transplant surgeons in the world – having held high level positions at both the Mayo Clinic and Cleveland Clinic, and showcased by Harvard Business School.

 Screen Shot 2024-11-18 at 3.49_edited.jpg